rcdm-uga/DLG_API_Parser/README.md

 # Purpose of this fork
-This is for testing purposes for deciding if we can update it to fit a new use case.
+This is for testing purposes for deciding if we can update it to fit a new use case, including adding a GUI for easier user experience.

 # Original README